vanHeemstraSystems/openfaas-headstart/200/100/100/README.md

 ./hack/install.sh
 ```

 Note: this method does not enable TLS, but is the easiest to use for testing.
-The Terraform installation includes automatic TLS, or you can add it using the instructions in a later chapter.
+The Terraform installation includes automatic TLS, or you can add it using the instructions in a later chapter.